 Because they improve coping skills and give a feeling of control over symptoms, Yoga Science mind/body techniques are being used to help treat many diseases beyond those already mentioned.
 These include: asthma, coronary heart disease, cancer (and the pain and nausea/vomiting related to chemotherapy), insomnia, diabetes, stomach and intestinal disorders (including indigestion, irritable bowel syndrome, constipation, diarrhea, ulcerative colitis, heartburn and Crohn’s disease), fibromyalgia and menopausal symptoms such as hot flashes, depression and irritability.

-Yoga Science is an holistic mind/body medicine that can provide the skills and the motivation to change old, debilitating habits into new healthy habits that enhance well-being and reduce health-care costs.
-Regardless of your age, if you practice Yoga Science as mind/body medicine you can cut health costs dramatically by boosting the immune system, facilitating clarity of thought, helping focus attention, increasing energy and productivity, enhancing problem solving capabilities and strengthening and healing relationships.
+Meditation and the entire science of Yoga represents an holistic mind/body medicine that can provide the skills and the motivation to change old, debilitating habits into new healthy habits that enhance well-being and reduce health-care costs.
+Regardless of your age, if you practice meditation and the principles of Yoga Science as mind/body medicine you can cut health costs dramatically by boosting the immune system, facilitating clarity of thought, helping focus attention, increasing energy and productivity, enhancing problem solving capabilities and strengthening and healing relationships.
 As part of a complete daily wellness program, meditation, diaphragmatic breathing and an easy-gentle yoga practice can improve mental, emotional and physical well being and give you the necessary skills to become an active partner with your physicians in maintaining health and vitality.

 You can live in an optimal state of balance and healthfulness––if you simply learn to make living in that state a priority and unite the intuitive wisdom of the spirit with the healing power of your mind.